franchsli/whatsapp_clone_django/README.md

 TODO:
     - **IMPORTANT** IMPLEMENT THIS:
-    - ADD EDIT AND DELETE CHAT MESSAGES LOGIC (REMEMBER HTMX):
+    - ADD EDIT CHAT MESSAGES LOGIC (REMEMBER HTMX):
-        + When a chat gets clicked, the chat, display and messages should change using HTMX.
+        + Modify message.html to handle the message style (if the auth user sent it or not and the dropdown)
     - **ADD THE LAST MESSAGE LOGIC**
     - You can use FILTER ELEMENTS WITH `SHOW ...
 WHEN` from Hyperscript
     - Write test for the exceptions and functions.